Radiation Exposure: Highest Risk in Animal Health

 Seek help at a veterinary specialty center.

-When your pet is already infected, seek help from a veterinary oncologist dr immediately, especially if the radioactive iodine has reached the animal's body to the fullest extent already.
-Radioactive materials may have already passed the limit where giving pets iodine supplements is sufficient.
+When your pet is infected, seek help from a veterinary oncologist immediately, especially if radioactive iodine has fully reached the animal's body.
+The amount of iodine supplementation sufficient for pets may already be limited.

 At this point, your pet may already experience symptoms of allergic reactions, known iodine sensitivity, swollen salivary glands, decreased milk production, and other adverse effects.